-There has been much talk in recent years across the charismatic church, about receiving the “mantles” of those gone on before us.
+There has been much talk in recent years across the charismatic church, about allegedly receiving the “mantles” of those gone on before us.
 In context, much of this originates from the story of Elijah and Elisha.

 As far as the prophetic ministry is concerned Paul Cain was well known and respected as a prophet across the Church.
-I honour him for the way that he walked consistently in the things of God over the decades.
-He had terrific stories that involve Church leaders, Presidents and world leaders since the 1940’s.
+I honour him for how he walked consistently in the things of God over the decades.
+He experienced terrific stories that involve Church leaders, Presidents and world leaders since the 1940s.

-As one of Paul Cain’s closest friends, however, I can tell you that I don’t want his mantle.
+As one of Paul Cain’s closest friends, however, I can tell you I don’t want his mantle.
 It’s not just Paul’s mantle – I don’t want Elijah’s, Smith Wigglesworth’s or Billy Graham’s either!
+(How comes nobody desperately wants Jonah’s ‘mantle’?)
 I’m not being ungrateful, arrogant or proud – let me explain.

 » The debrief

 Elijah, after confronting King Ahab, has an extraordinary 850 -1 encounter with the false prophets of Baal where he issues the challenge that the God who answers by fire, He is God.
-It is a well-known story; as Elijah calls on the name of the Lord, the fire of God falls and consumes the sacrifice, from the top to the bottom.
+It is a familiar story; as Elijah calls on the name of the Lord, the fire of God falls and consumes the sacrifice, from the top to the bottom.

-Elijah promptly declares the drought is over and the rain is coming.
+Elijah promptly declares the drought is over, and the rain is coming.
 After much prayer, the skies open with a torrential down-pouring.
-It is a great story, but on hearing about Elijah’s exploits from King Ahab, Ahab’s psychotic wife Jezebel issues venomous death threats to Elijah.
+It is a remarkable story, but on hearing about Elijah’s exploits from King Ahab, Ahab’s psychotic wife Jezebel issues venomous death threats to Elijah.

 Despite the overwhelming interventions of God, and with 400 false prophets put to the sword, Elijah is scared and goes on the run.